There Goes the Neighborhood (The Vampire Diaries)

-"There Goes the Neighborhood" is the 16th episode of the first season of The CW television series, The Vampire Diaries and the 16th episode of the series overall.
-It originally aired on April 1, 2010.
-The episode was written by Bryan Oh and Andrew Chambliss and directed by Kevin Bray.
+"There Goes the Neighborhood" is the sixteenth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on April 1, 2010.
+The episode was written by co-producer Bryan Oh and executive story editor Andrew Chambliss, and directed by Kevin Bray.

 Plot

 The episode starts with the vampires who got out of the tomb trying to adjust to the modern way of living at the house in the woods where they are gathered by Pearl (Kelly Hu) and Anna (Malese Jow).
 Pearl and Anna have to leave to go into town and leave Frederick (Stephen Martines) in charge.
 Frederick though wants to leave the house and not stay any longer locked in.
 Pearl enforces order and then she leaves with Anna.
 Frederick though sneaks out of the house with another vampire named Bethanne (Jeni Perillo) a little later.

 Stefan (Paul Wesley) and Elena (Nina Dobrev) talk about having fun for only one day without any vampires.
 Caroline (Candice Accola) approaches them and asks them to go out on a double date the four of them; Elena, Stefan, Caroline and Matt (Zach Roerig).
 Elena hesitates to accept but Stefan convinces her that it will be fun.

 Damon (Ian Somerhalder) comes home and finds Pearl and Anna wait for him.
 He tries to choke Pearl but she is older and stronger than him.
 Pearl tells him that the trapped vampires escaped from the tomb and that she needs his help.
 Damon denies even though Pearl promises she will find Katherine for him and Pearl hurts him telling him that she is not asking.

 Matt suggests his mother Kelly (Melinda Clarke) to try get a job as bartender at the Grill and she agrees to give it a try.
 She goes to the bar but she is stood up for the interview when Damon comes and sits next to her.
 A little later Jenna (Sara Canning) gets into the bar and the three of them start drinking together having fun.

 Jeremy (Steven R. McQueen) searches in the Internet information about vampires when the doorbell rings and it is Anna.
 Jeremy looks surprised since he thinks that Anna left with her mother.
 The two of them talk and Jeremy opens a subject about vampires saying that maybe they do exist and some of them might be misunderstood.
 Anna looks upset and tries to throw him off.

 The four of the double date get at the Grill and start playing pool.
 They spot Jenna, Kelly and Damon at the bar drinking and Matt and Elena start talking about old stories and them being knowing each other since kids, something that makes Caroline feel awkward.
 She leaves for the restroom asking Elena to go with her.
 Caroline lets Elena know that she does not like what is happening and Elena apologizes.